greggiles/dogsmtb/docs/equipment.md

 ### A Mountain Bike

-Bikes aren't listed first, becuase the other items are just as important!
+Bikes aren't listed first, because the other items are just as important!

 Bikes must be trail ready, and shouldn't have a kickstand.

 ::: danger Kickstand's Must be Removed
-Kickstands may be convienient when storing bikes in the garage, however, they can act like a catapault if they extend accidentally while riding
+Kickstands may be convienient when storing bikes in the garage, however, they pose a threat on the trail.
+They can act like a catapault if they extend while riding
 :::

 Being trail-ready helps our rides go smoothly, and allows for our coaches to attend to leading good rides instead of doing unnesseary trailside repairs.
 Trail ready means at least the following: